Child and Family Developmental Services

 Speech therapy activities can include playtime activities, muscle exercises, and structured learning tasks.

-The number of appointments is dependent on the individual’s need.
+The number of appointments depend on the individual’s needs.
 Most children will receive therapy up to twice a week, but some can receive up to five appointments a week depending on their diagnosis, their wellness goals, and where they live.
 Therapy can be administered in-person or via telemedicine.
-The provider will create a wellness plan tailored to the child, which will dictate the frequency of appointments.
+The provider will create a treatment plan tailored to the child, which will dictate the frequency of appointments.

 How long is an individual in treatment?